xcorbel/RX8-E85-Vtune/README.md

 Versatune tuning files and materials for E-85
 Use at your own Risk read the commit and release messages

+New version Merging AFR from Original ECU from Mazdaedit :  1.5 -Validated over 100 Km

 Initial Version Stock : 1.02
 -Validated on 130Km using a 75% ethanol E-85 Blend